Remy Van Lierde: Post-war service

 In August 1945 Van Lierde was given command of No. 350 (Belgian) Squadron, an RAF formation of Belgian pilots flying the Spitfire that was eventually transferred to the Belgian Air Force in October 1946.

 Commissioned into the Belgian Air Force as a major in June 1946, Van Lierde took command of the 1st Fighter Wing (formed from No. 350 and 349 Squadrons) at Beauvechain Air Base.
 From October 1947 to November 1950 he was head of the Office of Group Operations, and also studied at the RAF Staff College in 1948.
 He was appointed Detachment Commander at Chièvres Air Base, and then on 1 December 1950 as commander of the 7th Fighter Wing.
 In 1953 he was appointed to the Operations Group of Chiefs of Staff.
 Van Lierde was appointed aide to the former King Leopold III in September 1953.

 In November 1958, with Captain Yves Bodart, Van Lierde travelled to England to test fly a Hawker Hunter at Dunsfold Aerodrome, becoming one of the first Belgian pilots to break the sound barrier.

 Lieutenant Colonel Van Lierde was made Deputy Chief of Staff to the Minister of Defense in 1954.
 In 1959, as full colonel, he commanded the air base at Kamina in the Belgian Congo.
 After the Belgian Congo became independent on 30 June 1960, Van Lierde returned to Belgium and became the Chief of Operations of the Chiefs of Staff and had several other appointments before his retirement in 1968.

 Van Lierde died at Lessines on 8 June 1990.

 Alleged encounter with a giant snake

-On an episode of Arthur C. Clarke's Mysterious World entitled "Dragons, Dinosaurs and Giant Snakes", Van Lierde claims that in 1959 he encountered a giant snake in the Katanga region of the Belgian Congo while returning from a mission by helicopter.
-He claims to have then turned around and made several passes over the snake to allow another person on board to photograph the creature.
+On an episode of Arthur C. Clarke's Mysterious World entitled "Dragons, Dinosaurs and Giant Snakes", Van Lierde recounted that in 1959 he encountered a giant snake in the Katanga region of the Belgian Congo while returning to Kamina Air Base from a mission by helicopter.
+He reported having then turned around and made several passes over the snake to allow another person on board to photograph the creature.